TEAR IT DOWN!

 (Transition) As warriors, what does God demand us to combat?
 Well, I suggest that Believers of every generation are commissioned to decry the evil of their day.

-Believer’s Must Decry Evil
+Christian’s Must Decry Evil!

 When John the Baptist swung the prophetic axe at his generation it struck sharply and deeply.

 He charged Herod with political scandal.